MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This condition is fulfilled when the time specified in `Wait (in seconds)` has elapsed.
+The Timeout condition is fulfilled when the time specified in `Wait (in seconds)` has elapsed.
 This can make sense as a "fallback" condition.
-For example, if the user does not complete condition X in the alloted amount of time, the timeout condition will trigger leading to a different step with different consequences.
+For example, if the user does not complete condition X in the allotted amount of time, the timeout condition will trigger leading to a different step with different consequences.

 ### Configuration